3 tips for self-promotion (when you hate promoting yourself)

 I totally lost the ability to promote myself.

-I had been focusing so much on the launch, that when it came around, and there were a nice number of people in it (and I’ve now done the first lives, which were really fun and got some great feedback!), the wind completely went out of my sails.
+The group was launched, and there was a nice number of people in it (and I’ve now done the first lives, which were really fun and got some great feedback!).
+Then the wind completely went out of my sails.

 I wanted to promote my one-to-one consultations in the run up to the new year (Plan out your 2020!
 Start the year off right! etc) but also wanted to retreat into a little hollow in the earth and disconnect from social media for a little while.